Developing a vocational eductaion

 implement forest management projects on adjacent federal

+lands.
 Next steps include producing formal 'train-the-trainer'

 curriculum formats for both workshops and recruiting an initial